varundxd/React-Streaming-App/README.md

 Contributing:
 Contributions are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-License:
-This project is licensed under the MIT License, making it open for collaboration and use.

 🍿 Enjoy your streaming experience with Streamify!